 In most Park University graduate programs, continuous enrollment is expected.
 Continuous enrollment requires enrollment in at least one course.
+International nonimmigrant students on F-1 and J-1 visas must enroll full-time in each fall and spring semester.
 If the student discontinues enrollment for two calendar years or more, readmission is required.
 Should readmission be granted, it will be based upon the requirements and regulations effective at the time of the readmission.
 All requirements for a master's degree must be completed within seven years.
+Readmission for international students is required after one year.